flofriday/constant-eval-kotlin-plugin/README.md

 ## Testing Strategy

-Testing constant evaluation can be tricky, because if it is correctly implemented there shouldn't be any different behavior from an optimized and unoptimized program.
-Therefore, just running the program twice, once compiled with the optimization and once without only tells us if the IR rewrite is faulty but not if it ran at all.
+Testing constant evaluation can be tricky, because if it is correctly implemented the optimized program with all constants evaluated should be semantically equal.
+This means that if we run the optimized program and an unoptimized version we won't see any difference.
+While we can use that to see if there are wrong evaluations we cannot tell if the optimized program was really optimized.
+(Well technically it should be faster, because that's the point of the optimization but measuring timings can also be tricky).

-Instead, I decided on every testcase containing two programs, once with some constants to evaluate and once where I evaluated them by hand.
+Instead, I decided that every testcase contains two programs, once with some constants to evaluate and once where I evaluated them by hand.
 The first program will be compiled with my plugin enabled while the second uses the default compiler.
-Since the plugin should produce the same IR as the program which I evaluated by hand I can simply compare the IR Dump of both programs.
+After the plugin ran both programs should be equally so I dump the IR of both programs and compare if the dump is equal.

 ![Testing Pipeline](testing-pipeline.png)

-With this strategy we not only know that it the constant evaluation ran but also that it produced what we expected.
+With this strategy we not only know that the constant evaluation ran but also that it produced exactly what we expected.
 We therefore don't even need to execute the compiled programs.
-The only drawback is that if the comparison isn't successfully, reading the output of large programs can be difficult.
+The IR dump is even readable by humans and even though it can get large in some cases it worked great to discover issues.